 Panic Disorders are characterized by panic attacks, which may come out of nowhere and make you feel like you are going to die.
 They are also sometimes accompanied by a sense of doom or despair, which is what dread is.

 Depression is another condition that can contribute to feeling dread.
-You may feel this and have other symptoms relating to being depressed, which would indicate that you might be suffering from depression.
+You may feel this and have other symptoms relating to being depressed, which would indicate that you might be experiencing depression.

 The main symptoms of dread are feelings of impending doom or feeling that you are in danger.
 If you have other symptoms you notice at the same time, it is important to pay attention to these, so you can tell your doctor when you are seeking treatment.